-Duty Physicians are assigned to ALS Intercept Vehicles and get dispatched to the most serious or complex call categories.
-Our prehospital personnel may request their response to other calls, and a Duty Physician may exercise the initiative to respond to any EMS call.
+Duty Physicians are assigned to ALS Intercept Vehicles and are dispatched to the most serious or complex call categories.
+Our prehospital personnel may request their response to other calls and a Duty Physician may exercise the initiative to respond to any EMS call.
 Duty Physicians may render direct patient care (sometimes riding to the hospital with the patient) and/or provide on-scene and in-transport medical control or clinical guidance.
 Between calls, a Duty Physician may provide radio consultations for remote EMS personnel.
-Some Duty Physicians may be participants in special Quality Management Projects such as trials of advanced or novel field treatment modalities.
+Some Duty Physicians may be participants in special Quality Management Projects, such as trials of advanced or novel field treatment modalities.
 The monthly duty requirement is relaxed compared to that of an EMT volunteer in our system.
 EDPs have direct reporting paths to EMS field supervisors when on-duty, and to the Operational Medical Director and the Department’s senior leadership at all times.

 Documents directly related to the EDP program:

 - EMS Duty Physician Program policy

 Physicians interested in the EMS Duty Physician program should begin at the Joining VBEMS page.